 This is the percentage amount that shows how many categorised transactions were categorised incorrectly.
 The error rate is tested by observing the transactions within a specific category (often manually, by taking random samples) and counting how many transactions do not belong in this category.
 This measure can be critical for understanding the output quality from a categorisation engine, as it reveals the “true categorisation rate”.

 - Number of categories

 This is number represents how many categories of transactions an engine is capable of identifying.
-Generally, categorisation engines with the lower number of categories tend to have lower error rates and higher categorisation rates.
-It makes sense — the fewer categories an engine has to 'choose' from, the less likely the engine will choose the wrong category.
+Generally, categorisation engines with a lower number of categories tend to have lower error rates and higher categorisation rates.
+It makes sense — the fewer categories an engine has to ‘choose’ from, the less likely the engine will choose the wrong category.
 Similarly, the larger the number of categories, the harder the task for the engine to assign the right category with the same level of precision.
 However, having a larger number of categories provides a greater level of insight.

 - Categorisation speed